mphemming/AWS-Project-2-StaticWebsite/README.md

 3. In my case, the URL is http://aws-project-2-staticwebsite.s3-website-ap-southeast-2.amazonaws.com
 4. Open the provided URL in a web browser to see the "Hello World" page.

+> :information_source: **Note that 'index.html' used here was renamed to 'index.html.legacy' in order to setup a new 'index.html' in the next section.**

 ## Add user/login capability to access a private webpage

 **Create a User Pool using AWS Cognito**